markabrahams/node-net-snmp/README.md

 Adds a table row - in the form of an array of values - to a table provider.
 If the table is empty, this instantiates the provider's `oid` node and ancestors, its columns, before adding the row of values.
+Note that the row is an array of elements in the order of the table columns.
+If the table has any foreign index columns (i.e. those not belonging to this table), then values for these must be included the at the start of the row array, in the order they appear in the MIB INDEX clause.

-## mib.getTableColumnDefinitions(tableProviderName)
+## mib.getTableColumnDefinitions (tableProviderName)

 Returns a list of column definition objects for the provider.

-## mib.getTableCells(tableProviderName, byRow)
+## mib.getTableCells (tableProviderName, byRow, includeInstances)

 Returns a two-dimensional array of the table data.
 If `byRow` is false (the default), then the table data is given in a list of column arrays i.e. by column.
 If `byRow` is `true`, then the data is instead a list of row arrays.
+If `includeInstances` is `true`, then, for the column view there will be an extra first column with instance index information.
+If `includeInstances` is `true` for the row view, then there is an addition element at the start of each row with index information.

-## mib.getTableColumnCells(tableProviderName, columnNumber)
+## mib.getTableColumnCells (tableProviderName, columnNumber, includeInstances)

 Returns a single column of table data for the given column number.
+If `includeInstances` is `true`, then two arrays are returned: the first with instance index information, and the second with the column data.

 ## mib.getTableRowCells (tableProviderName, rowIndex)